Fitzroy Island Indigenous History

-The first colonisation expedition was led by Captain Cook in 1770 whereby Cook and his crew sailed between Fitzroy Island and the mainland to discover the hidden gem.
-After his successful voyage Cook named the Island after the third Duke of Grafton, Augustus FitzRoy
+Captain Cook led the first colonisation expedition in 1770, whereby Cook and his crew sailed between Fitzroy Island and the mainland to discover the hidden gem.
+After his successful voyage, Cook named the island after the third Duke of Grafton, Augustus FitzRoy.

 Palmer River Gold Rush (Quarantine Station)

-After the collapse of the Palmer River gold rush, a new expensive industry boomed amongst the seafarers globally.
-During 1880 – 1889 there was the boom of the Béche-de-mer (sea cucumber) and Pearling Industry which bought in more workers globally from countries such as Malaysia, Philippines, and Japanese.
-The industry paid it workers quite well due to its dangerous nature.
+After the Palmer River gold rush collapsed, a new, expensive industry boomed among seafarers globally.
+During 1880–1889, the boom of the Béche-de-mer (sea cucumber) and pearling industries brought in more workers globally from countries such as Malaysia, the Philippines, and Japan.
+The industry paid its workers quite well due to its dangerous nature.

-By this time, the Yarrabah Mission had formed its own community government which were ran by the indigenous community members.
+By this time, the Yarrabah Mission had formed its community government, which the indigenous community members ran.
 After the collapse of the Béche-de-mer (sea cucumber) and Pearling Industries, the indigenous people used Fitzroy Island to exile or banish ringleaders that were to cause issues amongst their small community.
-In 1905 the Yarrabah Mission successfully secured a lease and sent 30 of its community members there to reside in.
-The community members did not waste any time settling into their new home.
-The people has already built 8 building structures on the island – one of which was a church made from the surrounding coral.
-This settlement did not last long and was shut down in 1912 due to World War II erupting in the Pacific.
+In 1905, the Yarrabah Mission secured a lease and sent 30 community members to reside in.
+The community members did not waste any time settling into their new homes.

-Over time, there were qualified and experienced lighthouse keepers that had moved to the island to assist with the Lighthouse operations.
-The Lighthouse itself operated for a solid 49 years with just over 90 Lighthouse keepers maintaining them.
-Eventually the Morse-code Blinking Lighthouse was torn down due to old age and a new one was built in its place on Little Fitzroy between 1973-1992.
-Due to issues with the lighting not being bright enough, the new lighthouse was replaced with a small automated light which does the job just as efficiently today as it did back then.
+Over time, qualified and experienced lighthouse keepers moved to the island to assist with the lighthouse operations.
+The lighthouse operated for 49 years, with just over 90 lighthouse keepers maintaining it.
+Eventually, the Morse-code Blinking Lighthouse was torn down due to old age, and a new one was built on Little Fitzroy between 1973-1992.
+Due to issues with the lighting not being bright enough, the new lighthouse was replaced with a small automated light that does the job as efficiently today as it did back then.